What are my legal deposit obligations?

 Legal deposit to the State Library of New South Wales is required for print and electronic publications, in accordance with the Library Act 1939.

-Deposit of NSW Government print and electronic publications to the State Library of New South Wales is required in accordance with C2022-02 Deposit of New South Wales Government Publications and the Premier’s Memorandum - M2013-09 Production Costs of Annual Reports.
+Deposit of NSW Government print and electronic publications to the State Library of New South Wales is required in accordance with C2022-02 Deposit of New South Wales Government Publications and the New South Wales Government Treasury Policy and Guideline TPG23-10 Annual Reporting Requirements.

 In New South Wales, publishers are required as well to deposit publications to the Parliamentary Library of New South Wales, the Library of the University of Sydney (except NSW Government publications) and the Western Sydney University Library (for NSW Government publications only).
 Depositing material through the NED deposit processes does not remove a publisher’s obligation to deposit publications with these libraries.

-New South Wales publishers are advised to contact the State Library of New South Wales for guidance on your specific circumstances.
+New South Wales publishers are advised to review the legal deposit information on the State Library of New South Wales website, including contact details if you require further guidance on your specific circumstances.

 Legal deposit in the Northern Territory

-Legal deposit with the Northern Territory Library is required for print, electronic and audio-visual publications, including government publications, in accordance with the Publications (Legal Deposit) Act 2004.
+Legal deposit with the Library & Archives NT is required for print, electronic and audio-visual publications, including government publications, in accordance with the Publications (Legal Deposit) Act 2004.
 Deposit of culturally sensitive materials is not required, but voluntary deposit is welcomed.

-Copies of files deposited in NED by Northern Territory publishers will be securely transferred to the Northern Territory Library, in accordance with the Publications (Legal Deposit) Act 2004.
+Copies of files deposited in NED by Northern Territory publishers will be securely transferred to the Library & Archives NT, in accordance with the Publications (Legal Deposit) Act 2004.

-Copies of files deposited in DigitalNTL by Northern Territory publishers will be securely transferred to the National Library of Australia, in accordance with the Copyright Act 1968.
+Copies of files deposited with Library & Archives NT by Northern Territory publishers will be securely transferred to the National Library of Australia, in accordance with the Copyright Act 1968.

-Publishers are only required to deposit at either NED or DigitalNTL
+Publishers are only required to deposit at either NED or Library & Archives NT.

-Northern Territory publishers are advised to contact the Northern Territory Library for guidance on your specific circumstances.
+Northern Territory publishers are advised to contact Library & Archives NT for guidance on your specific circumstances.

 Legal deposit in Queensland

-Legal deposit with the State Library of Queensland is required for print, electronic and audio-visual publications, including government publications, in accordance with the Libraries Act 1988.
+Legal deposit with the State Library of Queensland is required for print, electronic and audio-visual publications, including government publications, in accordance with part 8 of the Libraries Act 1988.
 If both print and electronic formats are available, electronic is preferred.

-Queensland publishers are advised to contact the State Library of Queensland for guidance on your specific circumstances.
+Queensland publishers are advised to review the legal deposit information on the State Library of Queensland website, including contact details if you require further guidance on your specific circumstances.

 Legal deposit in South Australia